Ashmin-Bhujel/revisiting-javascript-2025/README.md

 - [x] Objects in JavaScript
 - [x] Functions in JavaScript
 - [x] Scopes in JavaScript
-- [ ] Inner Workings of JavaScript
+- [x] Inner Workings of JavaScript
+- [ ] Control Flow in JavaScript